 How to Prepare for an Interview in PR

 Interviewing for a new job role can be daunting, no matter what level you are, be it your first interviews at the start of your career, or after being at a company for a number of years.
-We’ve asked Marilyn to share her advice on the best way to prepare for an interview in PR.
+We’ve asked Marilyn to share her advice on the best way to prepare for an interview for a PR job role.

 Do your Research